Ubuntu Academey Coaching Training - Logo

 Aligning with Global & Local Goals:

-Our work directly supports the WHO Sustainable Development Goals (SDGs), especially:
+Our work directly supports the WHO Sustainable Development Goals (SDGs), particularly:

 SDG 3: Good Health and Well-being